qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/bugreporting.rst

 .. note:: On the `OSGeo userid page <http://www.osgeo.org/osgeo_userid>`_ you can find more information about the OSGeo id we use.
-For example to `change your password <https://www.osgeo.org/cgi-bin/auth/ldap_edit_user.py>`_ or email address, or to reset your lost your password.
+For example to `change your password <https://www.osgeo.org/cgi-bin/auth/ldap_edit_user.py>`_ or email address, or to reset your lost password.

 Before reporting an issue